kojhack/kojhack/README.md

 Added the `Fri 03 May 2024`

-Last update on Wed Oct 09 2024
+Last update on Thu Oct 10 2024

-**84 day before 2025 ⏱** days before new years
+**83 day before 2025 ⏱** days before new years

-🤖 This README.md is updated with wickedness, by Gabot ❤️
+🤖 This README.md is updated with cruelty, by Gabot ❤️